Font basics

 See the copyright message.

-This font is from the font_clear
+This font is from the font-clear

 package.
 It is a modified